 A suspected shoplifter and purse snatcher -- who fled police through downtown Millburn earlier this month -- was arrested Wednesday in a joint investigation between police in Millburn and Toms River.

 Maurice Cohen, 51, of Northfield, NJ, faces multiple charges, including eluding police, theft, robbery, receiving stolen property, and shoplifting, police said.

 Cohen is a suspect in a spree of thefts from stores and purse snatching -- one that ended with a senior citizen in Toms River being dragged by the car in a grocery parking lot-- in both Essex and Ocean counties, police said.
-In Millburn, he allegedly fled down a one-way street in a stolen car when police tried to stop him for shoplifting.
+In Millburn, he in a stolen car when police tried to stop him for shoplifting.
 The car was later recovered near Cohen’s home in Northfield.

 “This arrest was based on great investigative performance and solid teamwork,” said Michael Palardy, Millburn’s acting captain, in a press release sent to the media on Thursday afternoon.

 According to Millburn police, the crime spree began on Dec.
 14 at Nordstorm’s when Cohen grabbed four leather jackets valued at $1,544 and ran from the store around 2 p.m.

 Nordstrom’s security was able to provide Millburn police with both a description of the suspect and vehicle, a burgundy Toyota Tercel.
 About 20 minutes later, in downtown Millburn, Officer Glenn Ostlund attempted to stop what was believed to be the getaway car at the corner of Millburn Avenue and Lackawanna Place.

 The driver made a U-turn and drove off at a high rate of speed and went down Millburn Avenue in the wrong direction towards Main Street, according to police reports that day.
 Directing traffic on a normal traffic post was Officer Collin McMillan.